Skip to main content

 UnitAlgebra();

 Create a new UnitAlgebra.
 The string passed to the constructor should include both the value and the units, for example, 3s.
+A space between the value and units is optional.
 If the default constructor is used, UnitAlgebra::init() must be called to initialize the object.

 Parameters